 The University's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
-In all instances, the process will be conducted in a manner consistent with the institution's policy and transparent to the accuser and the accused.
+In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the accuser and the accused.
 Usually, the resolution of domestic violence, dating violence, sexual assault, and stalking complaints are completed within 60 days of the report.
-However, each proceeding allows for extensions of timeframes for a good cause, with written notice to the accuser, the delay and the reason for the delay.
+However, each proceeding allows for extensions of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay.
 University officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault, and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking, as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
 Furthermore, each policy provides that:

-- 1. The accuser and the accused will have timely notice for meetings at which the accuser or accused may be present; - 2.
-The accuser, the accused, and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meetings and hearings; - 3.
-The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias against the accuser or the accused; - 4.The accuser and the accused will have the same opportunities to have others present during any institutional disciplinary proceeding.
-The accuser and the accused each have the chance to be advised by an advisor of their choice at any stage of the process and be accompanied by that advisor to any related meeting or proceeding.
+- 1. The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present; - 2.
+The accuser, the accused, and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - 3.
+The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 4.
+The accuser and the accused will have the same opportunities to have others present during any institutional disciplinary proceeding.
+The accuser and the accused each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The University will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding.
-An advisor acts as an advisor to the Complainant or Respondent involved in an investigation or disciplinary proceeding under the University's policies.
-The advisor is permitted to be a part of any meetings their student may have.
-University employees who provide confidential support services (Counseling/Health Services staff and pastoral counselors) or have an actual or perceived conflict of interest (the Title IX Coordinator, Department of Public Safety, and the Vice-Chancellor of Student Affairs, for example) may not serve as Advisors.
-A student or employee should select an advisor whose schedule allows attendance at the scheduled date and time for any meetings.
-Delays will not usually be permitted due to the scheduling conflicts of an advisor. - 5.
-The advisor may not speak aloud during meetings involving the student and an investigator/adjudicator but may confer quietly or through written notes with their advisee.
-The Student Conduct Administrator keeps a list of trained Advisors.
-Although the Parties are not required to select a trained Advisor, because knowledge of the disciplinary process is essential to the advisor's role, it is highly recommended that they do so.
-The Complainant and Respondent are not obligated to accept the counsel of an Advisor.
+An Advisor is someone who acts as an advisor to the Complainant or Respondent involved in an investigation or disciplinary proceeding under the University's policies.
+The